Discover the Golden Retriever dog breed in this handy information center.

 Show bred Golden Retrievers tend to be broader and have paler, thicker coats.

 Working bred Golden Retrievers have a slighter, more pointed skull, rangier legs and a darker, thinner coat.

 Their general appearance though is similar, and their temperaments again do not differ to a great degree.

-Although you will probably find a show bred dog slightly less serious and a little less mature, and a working bred dog perhaps less fitting to the conventional popular show outward appearance of a Golden Retriever.
+You will probably find a show bred dog slightly less serious and a little less mature.

 Golden Retriever Appearance

 Golden Retrievers are large, powerful dogs with long fur and an athletic build.

 They are strong and bred to be hard working and very loyal to their owners.

 With a fairly high maintenance coat, made up of long wavy fur with a dense water resistant under coat.